-- Sleep baby on the back from birth, not on the tummy or side
+- Always place baby on their back to sleep, never on the tummy or side

 - Keep baby smoke free before birth and after

-- Provide a Safe Sleeping Environment night and day (Safe cot, Safe mattress, Safe bedding)
+- Safe sleeping environment, night and day (Safe cot, Safe mattress, Safe bedding)

-- Sleep baby in their own safe sleeping place in the same room as an adult caregiver for the first six to twelve months
+- Sleep baby in their own safe cot in the same room as an adult caregiver for the first six to twelve months

 - Breastfeed baby